-Since online surveys (or CAWI for Computer Aided Web Interviewing) have democratized access to marketing research, almost anyone can go into the field and design their own survey.
+Since online surveys (or CAWI for Computer-Aided Web Interviewing) have democratised access to marketing research, almost anyone can go into the field and design their own survey.

-It is then necessary to avoid double-barrelled questions, that is, questions in which two questions are asked.
-For example, “Do you think Martinique is a nice and cheap destination?”
+It is then necessary to avoid double-barreled questions, that is, questions in which two questions are asked.
+For example, ‘Do you think Martinique is a nice and cheap destination?’
 A person may think that Martinique is a nice destination but not cheap, or vice versa…

 One should also be careful of halo effects: ‘Do you also think, like the President of the Republic, that taxes are too low?’
 Referring to a known person undermines the neutrality of the question.

-Designers of surveys should avoid the use of jargon: “Would you use this DBMS in your professional life?”.
-Terms that are too generic should also be banned.
-For example: “Would you use dematerialization to process this task?”
-It is necessary to specify what is meant by dematerialization: a software, a specific procedure…
+Designers of surveys should avoid the use of jargon: ‘Would you use this DBMS in your professional life?”
+Terms that are too generic are recommended to be banned.
+For example ‘Would you use dematerialisation to process this task?’
+It is necessary to specify what is meant by dematerialisation: software, a specific procedure…

-When using a list of responses, the list should be as exhaustive as possible or include an “Other: please specify” or a “I Don’t know” choice.
+When using a list of responses, the list should be as exhaustive as possible or include an ‘other: please specify’ or an ‘I don’t know’ choice.
 Example:

 What is your favourite dessert?

 - Apple pie

 - Chocolate éclair